Mind the Gas Port

 When my sister-in-law Sue harvests a pig on her organic farm, she puts the muzzle of a .22 right behind the bacon-to-be’s ear, in direct contact with the skin.
 The small bullet and all the expanding propellant gasses enter the pig’s skull.
 Unlike, say, a finger, which stretches and rips, the pig’s brain case, the skull, is rigid and keeps the tissue inside from stretching out of the way (at least with low powered .22; there’s usually no exit wound).
 I have helped her do this and it basically turns the pig’s brain to jelly instantly, without suffering.
 The pig is dead before it hits the floor of the barn.

 This is why, as a law enforcement Tac Medic, I was trained to never document a hole as an “entry” or “exit” wound in the field.
 Expanding gasses from contact (entry) wounds make a flower shaped hole which can be mistaken for an exit wound.
 We save that labelling for the criminal investigators who will have much more time to thoroughly examine all the evidence (so much time, in fact, that when I was a criminal investigator, my bosses would sometimes ask me, “Are you ever planning to close this case?”).

 They weren’t sure what to label it when I walked into the emergency room, either.
 For those of you Baja Arizonans who aren’t yet aware, Tucson now has two certified Level 1 trauma centers: Banner / University Medical Center, and Saint Joseph’s.
 St Joe’s was closer.
 Their E-room staff were consummate professionals.
-If it weren’t for the “surprise” bills I got later (the hospital is part of my insurance network, but many of the E-room staff and services are NOT), I would highly recommend them for all of your dire medical emergencies, although this wasn’t exactly dire.
+If it weren’t for the “surprise” bills I got later (the hospital is part of my insurance network, but many of the E-room staff and services are NOT), I would highly recommend them for all of your dire medical emergencies.
+This wasn’t exactly dire.

 Suddenly, I was the center of a swirling vortex of frenetic activity.
 E-room types live for gunshot wounds, stabbings, and other penetrating trauma.
 Heart attacks are boring.